Apantesis yukona Schmidt, 2009

 Photograph copyright: Merrill A. Peterson

-Grammia yukona is a rarely collected small to medium-size (FW length 13-15 mm) tiger moth with narrow white lines on the nearly black forewing and dull yellow to red hindwing with confluent spots that flies in southern Yukon Territory during the summer.
-This moth resembles Grammia nevadensis but has duller color on both wings and slightly reduced white lines on the forewing.
+Apantesis yukona is a rarely collected, small to medium-sized (FW length 13-15 mm) tiger moth that flies in southern Yukon Territory during the summer.
+It has narrow white lines on the nearly black forewing and a dull yellow to red hindwing with confluent spots.
+This moth resembles Apantesis nevadensis, but has duller color on both wings and slightly reduced white lines on the forewing.
 The forewing ground color is nearly very dark gray with a slightly brown tint.
 The costa, longitudinal subcubital line, and the transverse lines are off white.
 The subcubital line extends distal to the postmedial line and appears forked where it reaches the subterminal line.
 The antemedial, medial, postmedial, and subterminal lines are usually present although the antemedial line is reduced to focal widenings of the pale costa and subcubital line in some specimens.
 The median line is usually the thickest of the transverse pale lines and extends across the subcubital line to near the trailing margin.
 The postmedial and zigzag subterminal lines are thin and often incomplete, although both usually extend posterior to the subcubital line.
 The hindwing ground is yellow buff, dull pale orange, or dull light red marked by slightly brownish dark gray.
 The peripheral spots are often fused along the wing margins.
 The dorsal thorax is striped dark gray and off white.
 The ventral thorax is pale, usually off white or buff.
-The male antenna is biserrate, covered dorsally with brown scales
+The male antenna is biserrate, covered dorsally with brown scales.

-This species is unlikely to be confused with other Grammia species in northern British Columbia.
-It is most similar to G. nevadensis.
-This moth iscommon farther south in our region and the ranges are not known to overlap.
-Compared to G. nevadensis from British Columbia, G. yukona is duller, the forewing white lines are reduced, and the hindwing spots are larger and more often confluent.
-The underside of the thorax is buff in G. yukona and yellow in G. nevadensis (Schmidt 2009).
-Grammia margo occurs in north-eastern British Columbia.
-Its forewing pale lines are reduced compared to those of G. yukona.
-Its medial line does not extend posterior to the subcubital line, and the subcubital line ends proximal to the subterminal line.
-Grammia margo has reduced eye sizes and is diurnal.
-It flies in late spring and early summer, earlier than G. yukona.
+This species is unlikely to be confused with other Apantesis species in northern British Columbia.
+It is most similar to A. nevadensis, which is common farther south in our region, and the ranges are not known to overlap.
+Compared to A. nevadensis from British Columbia, A. yukona is duller, the forewing white lines are reduced, and the hindwing spots are larger and more often confluent.
+The underside of the thorax is buff in A. yukona and yellow in A. nevadensis (Schmidt 2009).
+Apantesis margo occurs in north-eastern British Columbia.
+Its forewing pale lines are reduced compared to those of A. yukona.
+In A. margo, the medial line does not extend posterior to the subcubital line, and the subcubital line ends proximal to the subterminal line.
+Apantesis margo has reduced eye sizes and is diurnal.
+It flies in late spring and early summer, earlier than A. yukona.

 This species has found on Montana Mountain less than eight kilometers north of British Columbia.
 It has also been found at several localities near Whitehorse, including at Kusawa Lake northwest of Montana Mountain.
 No bona fide British Columbia specimens are known at this time.